 You install the processing service using a PowerShell script included in the Universal Tracker package.
+You can install the processing service as either a Windows service or a web application.

-The PowerShell script takes several parameters.
-The following table shows which parameters require you to specify a value, and which parameters you only need to specify if you need to change the default value.
+The following table shows the parameters you can use when you run the PowerShell script.
+It shows whether the parameter applies to the Windows service, the web application, or both.
+It also shows which parameters require you to specify a value, and which parameters you only need to specify if you need to change the default value.